 In 1985, the Chicago Coalition for the Homeless estimated that 25,000 people would be homeless in Chicago.
 A group of concerned neighbors in the Lincoln Park area of Chicago got together to discuss a way to help homeless people in their community.

-On February 12, 2010, the Lincoln Park Community Shelter celebrated its 25th year of service to the homeless.
-The LPCS continues to rely on the support of volunteers and supporters throughout the community.
+On February 12, 2015, LPCS celebrated 30 years of providing service to individuals experiencing homelessness.
+LPCS continues to rely on the support of volunteers and supporters throughout the community.
 Much appreciation goes to the founding churches, community residents and businesses for continuing to support the LPCS.